echoamireux/AVAX/Readme.md

   npm init -y
 * Run the following command to install all dependencies:

-  npm install --save avalanche dotenv:
+  npm install --save avalanche dotenv
 * Replace "NODE_API_KEY" in .env file with your API KEY, you can find your API KEY in https://datahub.figment.io/services/avalanche

 # Task 1